-All metrics point to an existing home market that has fully recovered.
+All metrics point to an existing home market that has moved beyond fully recovered to overheated.
 Existing home sales volume in each of the calendar years from 2014 to 2020 exceeded the 2005 peak year.
 The story is similar for sales price.
-Florida's existing home price gains roughly tracked national gains over the past six years, including the midyear acceleration in single family home prices during calendar year 2020.
+Florida's existing home price gains roughly tracked national gains over the past six years, including the mid-year acceleration in single family home prices that began during calendar year 2020.

-With only one exception, national median price increases have outpaced Florida; the state's median price in July 2021 was 96.7 percent of the national median price after passing it briefly in February 2018.
-Florida's median price surpassed its own prior peak (\$256,200 in June 2006) in June 2018-and at \$355,000 in July 2021, broke its record high set only the month before.
+With only one exception, national median price increases have outpaced Florida; however, the state's median price in October 2021 was 99.5 percent of the national median price after passing it briefly in February 2018.
+Florida's median price first surpassed its own prior peak (\$256,200 in June 2006) in June 2018-and at \$358,950 in October 2021, set a new record high.

-Data through July 2021
+Data through October 2021